 Revitalising your governance at key stages of being an EO business

-Is your EO business set up to withstand this recession?
+Is your EO business set up to withstand tough times?
 Checking in on your governance might not be top of your ‘to do’ list right now, but revitalising it will strengthen your commercial resilience for the months ahead.

 Just ask Lisa Fryer, JGA’s Operations Manager and governance ‘pro’.